Salvador-Labs/Automated-PWPID/README.md

 The automated code assumes that `0.0` and `0.3` is a reasonable range for  running the gradient threshold sweep.
 If the gradient threshold does not yield a clear minimum, or if more thresholds should be tested, you can run the code as follows:

-<pre>python main.py "./path/to/file.npy" full -b_thresh 0.0 -t_thresh 5.0 -nthresh 100 -comp parallel </pre>
+<pre>python main.py "./path/to/file.npy" full -b_thresh 0.0 -t_thresh 0.5 -nthresh 100 -comp parallel </pre>

-The code above will run the threshold sweep with `100` values ranging from `0.0` to `5.0`. `-comp parallel` will have the code use all available processing cores to run the sweep in parallel.
+The code above will run the threshold sweep with `100` values ranging from `0.0` to `0.5`. `-comp parallel` will have the code use all available processing cores to run the sweep in parallel.

+The automated implementation of segmentation can take `.tif` and 	`.tiff` image stacks as input in addition to `.npy` files.
+The final segmented image will be saved to `./path/to/file_final_seg.tiff` if the input file is `.tiff` or `.tif`.
+All other files generated from the segmentation will be saved as `.npy` files.

+If you wish to segment all files in a folder:

+<pre>python main.py "./path/to/folder" full -b_thresh 0.0 -t_thresh 0.5 -nthresh 100 -comp parallel </pre>

+The code above will segment all files with recognized file extensions (`.npy`, `.tif`, `.tiff`).
+If the folder contains files with `.npy` _AND_ `.tif` or `.tiff`, the code will raise an error and cease execution.

 #### Manual Segmentation